StrangeBytesOrg/cybermuse/readme.md

 ### Manage and run models locally

-Chat app uses llama.cpp under the hood, and includes a model manager to directly download compatible models from Huggingface.
+Cybermuse uses llama.cpp under the hood, and includes a model manager to directly download compatible models from Huggingface.

 ### Create and Import characters